GoCommix-OpenSource/flask-react-training/flask-project/readme.md

 ## tasks
 1. validate password
-2. add new field to user document as "email"> validate email before saving it.
+2. Add new field to user document as "email"> validate email before saving it.